rwieruch/blog_robinwieruch_content/giving-back-by-learning-react.md

 contribute = "giving-back-by-learning-react.md"
 headline = "Giving Back, By Learning React"

 summary = "At the time of writing this, I am travelling through South East Asia.
-On my quest to experience the countries in their most natural ways, I try to connect with locals often as possible.
+On my quest to experience the countries in their most natural ways, I try to connect with locals as often as possible.
 When travelling a country, it is not about seeing another cave or waterfall that drives me.
 Instead, I seek to connect with the local people.
 When speaking to them, I realize each time again how privileged I am.
 Even though I was aware of it before, I am even more aware of it now that I am traveling."
 +++

 {{% pin_it_image "learn react" "img/posts/giving-back-by-learning-react/banner.jpg" "is-src-set" %}}